16 Best Denver Neighborhoods for 2023 (A Local’s Picks)

 Arguably the best neighborhood in Denver for families, being safe and largely residential

-Can’t decide between living in Denver or the suburbs?
+Can’t decide between living in the city of Denver or the Denver suburbs?
 This area might be a good compromise!
 Located in the southern half of the city, Washington Park is a relatively quiet residential neighborhood with lots of single family homes and townhomes on offer, a Whole Foods Market, and the spectacular coffee shop Wash Perk (popular with students at nearby Denver University).

 As one of the safest neighborhoods in Denver, it is relatively quiet and peaceful, but close enough to bars and restaurants along the nearby stretches of South Broadway in Baker or South Pearl in Platt Park.
 The big attraction, of course, is the proximity to the excellent Washington Park, where you’ll find miles of biking trails, volleyball nets, two lakes, tennis and basketball courts, and loads of green space.